jobovy/misc-notebooks/apogee/README.rst

 =====

 - `A quick check of the resolution at which we need to run a MOOG synthesis for APOGEE <http://nbviewer.ipython.org/github/jobovy/misc-notebooks/blob/master/apogee/apogee-moog-resolutioncheck.ipynb?flush_cache=true>`__
-- `A quick check of the difference between running Turbospectrum in air and vacuum wavelenghts <http://nbviewer.ipython.org/github/jobovy/misc-notebooks/blob/master/apogee/apogee-moog-airvaccheck.ipynb?flush_cache=true>`__
+- `A quick check of the difference between running Turbospectrum in air and vacuum wavelengths <http://nbviewer.ipython.org/github/jobovy/misc-notebooks/blob/master/apogee/apogee-moog-airvaccheck.ipynb?flush_cache=true>`__